tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpdatasources/4-delete.md

 title: Delete a DCP Datasource
 anchor: delete-dcpdatasource
 ---
-Delete a DCP Datasource will delete a DCP Datasource and all of its associated data
+Delete a DCP Datasource.
+Will delete a DCP Datasource and all of its associated data.